xtarlit/wg-killswitch-nft/README.md

  - Allows for loopback/localhost connectivity.
  - Follows many security best practices (examples: set -euo pipefail, readonly variables, input validation, nftables with a default-drop policy)
  - Avoids sending DNS requests outside of the tunnel for hostname lookup in your VPN config.
+ - No legacy iptables commands are used; the script is specifically meant for nftables.
  - Relatively paranoid.

 # "Anti-features"